The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Photometric Object Catalogs

 \section{Photometric Object Catalogs}

 We next detail our pipeline to build the photometric object catalog for each SAGA host.
 Our photometric object catalogs provide the base catalogs for our target selection.
 In SAGA Stage I, we used only the SDSS DR12 catalogs as our photometric object catalogs.
-In SAGA Stage II, we expand to include deeper data sets from the Dark Energy Survey (DES) and Legacy Surveys (LS).\footnote{\http{darkenergysurvey.org} and \http{legacysurvey.org}} Our target selection concentrates on galaxies brighter than an extinction-corrected $r_o < 20.75$.
-This is two or more magnitudes brighter than the DES or LS photometric magnitude limits.
+In SAGA Stage II, we expand to include deeper data sets from the DES and LS.\footnote{\http{darkenergysurvey.org} and \http{legacysurvey.org}} Our target selection concentrates on galaxies brighter than an extinction-corrected $r_o < 20.75$.
+This is 2 or more mag brighter than the DES or LS photometric magnitude limits.

-We first describe the source catalogs from the three surveys (SDSS DR14, DES DR1, LS DR6/7; \autoref{sec:sdss}--\ref{sec:decals}).
+We first describe the source catalogs from the three surveys (SDSS DR14, DES DR1, and LS DR6/7; \autoref{sec:sdss}--\ref{sec:decals}).
 We then describe the process used to merge these into a single photometric object catalog for each host (\autoref{sec:phot-merge}), the cleaning process (\autoref{sec:phot-clean}), and the validation of our final object catalog (\autoref{sec:phot-validation}).
 Our photometric object catalog-building pipeline is developed in an open-source repository.\footnote{\https{github.com/sagasurvey/saga} }